 - You get a letter, with a check enclosed, saying you’ve won a foreign lottery, but you have to wire a portion of the winnings back to cover taxes and fees.

-- You get offered a government grant or scholarship money and sent a check that includes extra funds for taxes or processing.
+- You get offered a government grant, scholarship money or, during the COVID-19 pandemic, a stimulus check that includes extra funds for taxes, processing or a mistaken "overpayment."

 - A seemingly lucrative work-from-home job requires you to use some of your first paycheck to purchase necessary supplies.
 (A popular twist on this is the mystery shopper scam: A company supposedly hires you to evaluate a store, restaurant or money-transfer service and sends a check to cover your purchases.)

 In each case, the check bounces and you’re out what you’ve paid.
-And that can be quite a bit: The Better Business Bureau reported a median loss of $1,500 from the more than 2,000 complaints of fake check or money order scams it logged in 2018, the most recent year for which data is available.
+And that can be quite a bit: The Better Business Bureau reported a median loss of $1,475 from complaints of fake check or money order scams it logged in 2021, making them the second-costliest con among those the organization tracks.

 These scams remain popular with fraudsters because they’re easy to pull off.
-With the help of a scanner and a good printer, a crook can fabricate a bogus check — even a bank draft, certified check or cashier’s check — that’s hard to distinguish from the real thing.
-Some fake checks even contain authentic-looking watermarks, according to the FTC.
+With the help of a scanner and a good printer, a crook can fabricate a bogus check — even a bank draft, certified check or cashier’s check — that’s hard to distinguish from the real thing (see "6 Ways to Spot a Fake Check," below).
+Some phony checks even contain authentic-looking watermarks, according to the FTC.